knpuniversity/javascript/knpu/ep2-es6/arrow-functions.md

 # Arrow Functions

-You will see the *first* big feature or ES 2015 used *everywhere*... and at first, it looks *weird*.
+You will see the *first* big feature or ES2015 used *everywhere*... and at first, it looks *weird*.
 Very simply, there is a new, shorter syntax for creating anonymous functions.

 For example, in our `.then()`, we have an anonymous function.
-In ES 2015, we can remove the word `function`, and add an "equal arrow" (`=>`) after the arguments.
+In ES2015, we can remove the word `function`, and add an "equal arrow" (`=>`) after the arguments.

 That's it!
 That will do the exact same thing as before.
 Well, PhpStorm is *really*